Our top pick for

 Find out more about how you can short National Vision stock.

 We're not expecting National Vision to pay a dividend over the next 12 months.

-National Vision Holdings, Inc., through its subsidiaries, operates as an optical retailer primarily in the United States.
+National Vision Holdings, Inc. , through its subsidiaries, operates as an optical retailer in the United States.
 The company operates in two segments, Owned & Host and Legacy.
-It offers eyeglasses and contact lenses, and optical accessory products; provides eye exams through its America's Best, Eyeglass World, Vista Optical, Fred Meyer, and Vista Optical military, as well as Vision Center branded stores; and offers health maintenance organization, vision care benefit plan, and optometric services.
-As of December 28, 2019, the company operated through 1,151 retail stores in the United States and its territories, as well as various e-commerce Websites.
+It offers eyeglasses and contact lenses, and optical accessory products; provides eye exams through its America's Best, Eyeglass World, Vista Optical, Fred Meyer, and Vista Optical military, as well as Vision Center branded stores; and offers health maintenance organization and optometric services.
+As of January 2, 2021, the company operated through 1,205 retail stores, as well as various e-commerce websites.
 National Vision Holdings, Inc. was founded in 1990 and is headquartered in Duluth, Georgia.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.